All about studying

 Good reasons for studying in Saxony...

-Wide range of subjects: four universities, five universities of fine arts, five universities of applied sciences and the special academies of the Berufsakademie Sachsen together offer a huge spectrum of almost 1000 study options from African Studies to Dentistry.
+Wide range of subjects: four universities, five universities of fine arts, five universities of applied sciences and the seven locations of the Saxony Cooperative University together offer a huge spectrum of almost 1000 study options from African Studies to Dentistry.
 Many study programmes are rare or even unique in Germany.
-More than 107,000 students from all parts of Germany and all over the world study in Saxony.
-Four universities (including TU Dresden, a University of Excellence), five universities of fine arts, five universities of applied sciences and the special portfolio of the Saxony University of Cooperative Education with its seven academies offer a huge spectrum of more than 1,000 study options from A for African Studies to Z for Zoology.
-You will find information on all other universities (state-recognised institutions or Hochschulen der Verwaltung/schools of administration)
+More than 104,000 students from all parts of Germany and all over the world study in Saxony.

 Modern equipment: the universities in Saxony are perfect for anyone who wishes to study in an environment with excellent study conditions, intensive support and state-of-the-art equipment.
 University buildings such as the Paulinum in Leipzig or the mathematical and scientific institutes of the TU Dresden allow a combination of tradition and the most advanced architecture.
 Mittweida is one of the most modern training centres for media in Europe.